The Weirdest Places You’ll Ever Stay as a Backpacker!

 Check River Valley Lodge out:

 Ever wanted to spend the night behind bars like some hardened criminal?
-Well, you can in Addington Prison, which is now renovated into a backpacker hostel.
-For more awesome hostels in Christchurch, check out 8 Best Backpacker Hostels in Christchurch.
+Well, you can in Addington Prison which is now renovated into a backpacker hostel!
+Jailhouse Accommodation in the South Island city of Christchurch offers dorms and private rooms in its unique building.
+There’s even a historical display room with photo booth props so you can get some funky photos.
+For more awesome hostels in Christchurch, check out the 7 Best Backpacker Hostels in Christchurch.

 Check Jailhouse Accommodation out:

 - Jailhouse Accommodation on Booking.com